wenxpan/word-puzzle/README.md

   - write conditional statements that checks spelling and ask user to input again if misspelled
   - write function to allow user to disable spellcheck
   - run test case

+After ensuring all the core features above are running efficiently, the following bonus features are implemented:

 - Add user profile (due: 10 May)
   - create a player class and store all the relevant attributes and methods
   - add save data function to class